Skip to content

 Maximum deployment package size

-The maximum size for a deployment package is 8 GiB.
+The maximum upload size of a zipped deployment package is 8 GiB.

 From here you can extend the code in any way you like.